 ESC Recommendation Comment (Comments are limited to 1050 characters (approximately 150 words).
 5.1 Hourly tuition fees should continue to be set on the basis of a lower government subsidy for higher level courses, unless an independent cost and pricing review indicates a more suitable basis for revising the fee structure (see Recommendation 5.2).
 The assumption is that the private benefit (future income earning capacity, social inclusion etc) is enhanced if the graduate has higher level qualifications.
 Some research has made statements to this effect: that the income earnings of diploma graduates over the working life is higher than for a year 12 graduate and comparing the income of people without year 12 to those holding VET certificate qualifications.
 The assumption is held to be correct, regardless of the Diploma qualification achieved.
-We refute that, drawing attention particularly to incomes in the community services sector where incomes of VET diploma graduates vary markedly from, for example, VET diploma graduates to be considered, that is, are people obtaining employment that utilises the skills and knowledge gained through training and are they working in the industry relevant to their qualifications levels.
+We refute that, drawing attention particularly to incomes in the community services sector where incomes of VET diploma graduates vary markedly from, for example, VET diploma graduates working in the finance sector.
+The utility of qualifications also needs to be considered, that is, are people obtaining employment that utilises the skills and knowledge gained through training and are they working in the industry relevant to their qualifications.
+Fees and funding cannot be based on arguments about the relative public and private benefits from training linked only to qualifications levels.
 A more scientific approach is needed.
 The ESC report maintains the government has a responsibility to invest in VET in recognition of public benefit from training and to avert market failure.
 Recommendations 5.1 and 5.2, if accepted, cannot be implemented without a parallel transparent, rigorous investigation of the costs to public sector providers delivering to particular outcomes including government policy wages and conditions requirements, governance, financial accountabilities and community development obligations.
 In the first instance the real cost of delivery and the real costs associated with mitigating the risk of market failure must be quantified before any revision of tuition fee rates, fee structures and hourly rates of government subsidy.
 See recommendation 6.5.
 5.2 The maximum hourly tuition fee rates and the fee structure should be revised (in conjunction with any appropriate revision of subsidy rates) following an independent cost and pricing review to determine the cost of provision (see funding recommendations).